 RK&O moved to dismiss the claims against our client on several grounds.
 RK&O argued that the firm could not be held liable for fraud based on a theory of non-disclosure because it owed no fiduciary duties to WWWH, and thus had no obligation to disclose any facts to it.
 RK&O also argued that any affirmative actions taken by the firm in the course of its representation of the investors—for example, its role in drafting the stock purchase agreements and its creation of investment vehicles—could not give rise to an aiding and abetting claim because such actions were nothing more than the provision of routine legal services.
 RK&O further argued that the plaintiffs’ lawsuit was not a proper derivative action under the test articulated in Tooley v Donaldson, Lufkin & Jenrette, Inc., and should be dismissed on that ground as well.

 Justice Joel M. Cohen of the Commercial Division agreed with all three arguments and dismissed the case in its entirety with prejudice.
-The RK&O litigation team consisted of Daniel Zinman and Jakob Sebrow.
+The RK&O litigation team was led by Daniel Zinman.